alexsonnysar/uh-sdp-pet-app/README.md

 ## To Get Started

 To run the backend code, you will need to have `gradle` installed.
-You may go [here](https://gradle.org/install/) to install it for our respective OS.
+You may go [here](https://gradle.org/install/) to install it for your respective OS.

 Here are a couple tips to get you up and running quickly!